Architecture

 A reflected ceiling plan (RCP) is an essential technical drawing for architects, interior designers, and engineers, illustrating the layout of ceiling elements in a room.
 This includes lighting fixtures, HVAC vents, ceiling beams, and any other overhead components.
 By creating a clear RCP, designers can coordinate all ceiling-mounted elements, ensuring both aesthetics and functionality.
 In this article, we’ll cover what a reflected ceiling plan is, step-by-step instructions for drawing one, key elements to include, and common mistakes to avoid.
 We’ll also provide a free living room reflected ceiling plan template to help you get started quickly.

-This article is part of our Drawing Guides series, where we explain how-to create different types of plan.
-You can fin the other editions below:
+This article is part of our Drawing Guides series, where we explain how-to create different types of plans.
+You can find the other editions below:

 1. What is a reflected ceiling plan?